 When an application is in one network and a user account is in another network, typically the user is prompted for secondary credentials when he or she attempts to access the application.
 These secondary credentials represent the user's identity in the realm where the application resides.
 They are usually required by the Web server that hosts the application so that it can make the most appropriate authorization decision.

-With ADFS, organizations can bypass requests for secondary credentials by providing trust relationships (federation trusts) that they can use to project a user's digital identity and access rights to trusted partners.
+With AD FS, organizations can bypass requests for secondary credentials by providing trust relationships (federation trusts) that these organizations can use to project a user's digital identity and access rights to trusted partners.
 In this federated environment, each organization continues to manage its own identities, but each organization can also securely project and accept identities from other organizations.

-For more general information about ADFS, see Overview of Active Directory Federation Services (ADFS) in Windows Server 2003 R2 (http://go.microsoft.com/fwlink/?linkid=54650).
+For more general information about AD FS, see Active Directory Federation Services Overview (http://go.microsoft.com/fwlink/?LinkID=95311).